meshx-org/fiber-wasi-polyfill/README.md

-# The IC Polyfill library
+# The Fiber Polyfill library

 ![Tests](https://github.com/wasm-forge/ic-wasi-polyfill/actions/workflows/rust.yml/badge.svg?event=push)
 [![Coverage](https://codecov.io/gh/wasm-forge/ic-wasi-polyfill/branch/main/graph/badge.svg)](https://codecov.io/gh/wasm-forge/ic-wasi-polyfill/branch/main/)

-The project provides polyfill implementation of *wasi_unstable* and *wasi_snapshot_preview1* functions using IC System API.
+The project provides polyfill implementation of *wasi_unstable* and *wasi_snapshot_preview1* functions using Fiber Syscall API.

 ## Usage

 The intended use is to add this library as a dependency to your rust project.
-And then run `wasi2ic` on the produced Wasm binary.
+And then run `wasi2fx` on the produced Wasm binary.

 In your project you would need to call the `init` function.
 It makes sure the linker does not remove the functions and can be used to initialize the random seed and define some environment variables.